uwblueprint/llsc/README.md

 cd llsc
 ```

-- Create a .env file in the root directory based on the .env.sample file.
+- Create a .env file in `./backend` and `./frontend` based on the .env.sample file.
 Update
   the environment variables as needed.
 Consult the [Secrets](#secrets) section
   for detailed instructions.